-In April of 2006, Chad and I peeked briefly into the former Garfield Manor, an apartment building at 71 Garfield Street.
+In April of 2006, Chisel and I peeked briefly into the former Garfield Manor, an apartment building at 71 Garfield Street.
 Because there were some sketchy doings afoot in and around the front of the structure we snapped a few hasty pictures and went on our way.

 Garfield Manor was built in 1922, and its renovation was completed in 2010.